-Given Vermont's unique topography, dense seasonal foliage, and known limitations of terrestrial fixed wireless service, the VCBB is concerned that providers of terrestrial fixed wireless services will not be able to consistently deliver all Vermonters within claimed coverage areas the speeds, latency, and reliability for a location to be considered "served" under the IIJA (i.e., not less than 100 Mbps download and 20 Mbps upload and latency less than or equal to 100 milliseconds).
-Consistent with the NTIA's DSL Modifications, the VCBB, therefore, will treat locations that the National Broadband Map shows to have available qualifying broadband service (i.e., a location that is "served") delivered only via fixed wireless as "underserved" by default.
+Given Vermont's unique topography, dense seasonal foliage, and known limitations of terrestrial fixed wireless service, the VCBB is concerned that providers of 5G home fixed wireless services will not be able to consistently deliver all Vermonters within claimed coverage areas the speeds, latency, and reliability for a location to be considered "served" under the IIJA (i.e., not less than 100 Mbps download and 20 Mbps upload and latency less than or equal to 100 milliseconds).
+Consistent with the NTIA's DSL Modifications, the VCBB, therefore, will treat locations that the National Broadband Map shows to have available qualifying broadband service (i.e., a location that is "served") delivered only via 5G home fixed wireless as "underserved" by default.
+Vermont would also like the opportunity to consider any other modifications that NTIA implements for 5G home fixed wireless.

-This process will be limited to a small number of locations where a licensed fixed wireless provider is the only network operator claiming to provide 100/20 Mbps services, of which there are currently approximately 700 locations served by T-Mobile (excluding USDA Reconnect and FCC RDOF locations).
-As the map above illustrates, these 100/20 Mbps fixed wireless-only locations are spread across the state and many are located in rural areas.
+This process will be limited to a small number of locations where a licensed 5G home fixed wireless provider is the only network operator claiming to provide 100/20 Mbps services, of which there are currently approximately 1,300 locations served by T-Mobile (excluding USDA Reconnect and FCC RDOF locations).
+As the map we have included as Figure 1 in the supplemental materials illustrates, these 100/20 Mbps fixed wireless-only locations are spread across the state and many are located in rural areas.

 This process will not reclassify other locations.
-Based on these well-founded doubts about the ability of terrestrial fixed wireless signals to deliver promised throughputs in all four seasons in Vermont, the VCBB is taking this narrowly-tailored approach.
+Based on these well-founded doubts about the ability of terrestrial 5G home fixed wireless signals to deliver promised throughputs in all four seasons in Vermont, the VCBB is taking this narrowly-tailored approach.]